Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: Threshold Spin Dependence in Heavy-Quark Symmetry

 Since each diquark contains a heavy quark of flavor $Q$, the mass difference between the corresponding quasiparticles is expected to scale as $1/m_Q$, thus substantially suppressing the distinction between ``good'' and ``bad'' diquarks~\cite{Jaffe:2004ph} relevant to the light-quark sector.
 If the two quark flavors in either of the diquarks are identical (as is the case for the $(cc)$ diquark in the corresponding interpretation of the double-charmed state $T_{cc}^+$~\cite{Lebed:2024zrp}), then the $\frac{1}{\sqrt{2}}$ normalization factor is replaced with $\frac{1}{2}$.\footnote{These factors were incorrectly omitted in Ref.~\cite{Lebed:2024zrp}.}

-The full $\de\bde$ operators appearing in the diabatic potential matrix should be compared to those appearing in the initial application of Ref.~\cite{Bruschini:2023zkb}, which represent mixing between $Q\bar Q$ operators and di-meson states.
+The full $\de\bde$ operators appearing in the diabatic potential matrix $V_{ji}$ should be compared to those appearing in the initial application of Ref.~\cite{Bruschini:2023zkb}, which represent mixing between $Q\bar Q$ operators and di-meson states.
 Most significantly, the color structure of the former ($\bar Q_i \, Q_i$) is simpler than that induced in the $\de\bde$ operators formed from products of the $\de$ and $\bde$ structures given in Eqs.~(\ref{eq:DiquarkOps}).
 To develop the $\de\bde$ diabatic potential matrix, one first uses the identity

-to turn $\de\bde$ operators into combinations of bilinear operators of the forms $(\bar Q_i \, Q_i)(\bar q^\prime_j q_j)$ and $(\bar Q_{i \,} q_i)(\bar q^\prime_j Q_j)$, suppressing Dirac structures that appear in these bilinears.
-The first of these combinations have the structure of heavy-quarkonium/light-meson pairs, and in principle could be used to examine couplings of tetraquark states to such meson pairs.
-However, heavy quarkonium is expected to be rather more compact than open heavy-flavor mesons, and thus have a much smaller wave-function overlap with the full tetraquark state.
+to turn $\de\bde$ operators into combinations of bilinear operators of the forms $(\bar Q_i Q_i)(\bar q^\prime_j q_j)$ and $(\bar Q_{i \,} q_i)(\bar q^\prime_j Q_j)$, suppressing Dirac structures that appear in these bilinears.
+The first of these combinations has the structure of heavy-quarkonium/light-meson pairs, and in principle could be used to examine couplings of tetraquark states to such meson pairs.
+However, heavy quarkonium is expected to be rather more compact than open heavy-flavor mesons (and certainly than light-quark mesons), so that one expects $(\bar Q_i Q_i)(\bar q^\prime_j q_j)$, particularly the large state $(\bar q^\prime_j q_j)$ state, to have a much smaller wave-function overlap with the full tetraquark state, where the heavy- and light-quark pairs have comparable separation.

-We therefore treat the $(\bar Q_i \, Q_i)(\bar q^\prime_j q_j)$ operators as requiring an additional Fierz reordering into operators of the form $(\bar Q_i \, q_i)(\bar q^\prime_j Q_j)$.
+We therefore treat the $(\bar Q_i Q_i)(\bar q^\prime_j \, q_j)$ operators as requiring an additional Fierz reordering into operators of the form $(\bar Q_i \, q_i)(\bar q^\prime_j Q_j)$.
 This reordering is nontrivial in two distinct ways: First, rearranging the (suppressed) Dirac structures requires the derivation of new types of Fierz reorderings, in which the products of the two bilinears do not transform as Lorentz scalars; the necessary additional forms are presented in Eqs.~(\ref{eq:Fierz1}) and (\ref{eq:Fierz2}).
 Second, the color indices in reordering the operators $(\bar Q_i \, Q_i)(\bar q^\prime_j q_j)$ do not coincide with those of $(\bar Q_i \, q_i)(\bar q^\prime_j Q_j)$, and thus the SU(3)$_{\rm color}$ Fierz reordering identity ({\it i.e.}, the color-generator $\lambda^a$ completeness relation) Eq.~(\ref{eq:ColorFierz}) must also be applied.
-These lengthy manipulations produce: \begin{widetext}